oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 	</copy>
 	```

-4. Click **Save** and test that when you create a user from the frontend of the application, that an account activation email is delivered to your email’s inbox (*Make sure to check your Spam folder too*).
+4. Click **Save** and test that when you create a user from the frontend of the application, an account activation email is delivered to your email’s inbox (*Make sure to check your Spam folder too*).

 This concludes this task.
 You may now **proceed to the next task.**